ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## Interoperability between RATS

-The RATS architecture anticipates use of information modeling techniques that describe computing environment structures -- their components/computational elements and corresponding capabilities -- so that verification operations may rely on the information model as an interoperable way to navigate the structural complexity.
+The RATS architecture anticipates use of information modeling techniques that describe computing structures -- their components/computational elements and corresponding capabilities -- so that verification operations may rely on the information model as an interoperable way to navigate the structural complexity.

 # RATS Architecture